 Pulut hitam dessert can be cooked in a rice cooker using the ‘porridge’ function.
 Do stir the dessert every now and then to stop it from sticking to the pot.

-Using a pressure cooker, you can cook pulut hitam over high heat for 10 minutes.
+If using a pressure cooker, cook it over high heat for 10 minutes.

 Pulut hitam can be cooked until liquid is reduced to a thicker consistency.
 Leaving it aside for 4-5 hours will also allow the starch to be released from the glutinous rice and thicken the dessert.